 Although I can’t say that I’m the most patient, I actually only cried a handful of times during the process of moving to France! lol

-I prepared myself for the absolute worst (our story of finding an apartment was a bit of a nightmare) and surprised myself when French came out of my mouth even under the most stressful situations.
+I prepared myself for the absolute worst (our story of finding an apartment was a bit of a nightmare) and surprised myself when French came out of my mouth even in the most stressful situations.

 Get ready to prove to yourself that you can handle SO MUCH MORE than you thought you could.
 Okay, inspirational speech over!